dbrgn/svg2polylines/README.md

 - `svg2polylines-ffi` contains a C interface so that the library can be used from other programming languages like C or Python.

-Minimal required Rust version: 1.13.
+Minimal supported Rust version: 1.15.

 ## Usage: Rust